113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 After the Cloud Foundry command line interface is installed, you can add the {{site.data.keyword.Bluemix_notm}} admin CLI plug-in.

-**Note**: If you have previously installed the {{site.data.keyword.Bluemix_notm}} Admin plug-in, you might need to uninstall the plug-in, delete the repository, and then reinstall to get the latest updates.
+**Note**: If you've previously installed the {{site.data.keyword.Bluemix_notm}} Admin plug-in, you might need to uninstall the plug-in, delete the repository, and then reinstall to get the latest updates.

 Complete the following steps to add the repository and install the plug-in: